 12. CIA Master Collection Candy Thermometer

-This traditional dial thermometer by the CIA has a large and super easy-to-read dial.
-The pot clip works best with more than 4-inch deep pots.
+This traditional dial thermometer by the CIA has a large and easy-to-read dial.
+The pot clip works best with pots more than 4 inches deep.

-The stainless-steel probe which is 5.5-inch long can’t measure shallow liquid.
+The 5.5-inch-long stainless-steel probe can’t measure shallow liquid.
 The tip of the probe is not sensitive enough.
 Submerge it in the liquid for an accurate reading.

-Although there is no marking on the dial, the temperature guide on the plastic sheath is helpful.
-Moreover, you can calibrate the best digital candy thermometer with the instructions included by adjusting the nut and wrench.
+Although the dial is not marked, the temperature guide on the plastic sheath is helpful.
+Moreover, you can calibrate the best digital candy thermometer with the included instructions by adjusting the nut and wrench.
 I like this easy-to-calibrate feature.

 Product Specification